 10. Michael L. Barré, “Textual and Rhetorical-Critical Observations on the Last Servant Song (Isaiah 52:13–53:12),” Catholic Biblical Quarterly 62 (2000): 1–2.

-11. This reading is supported by the layout of the Leningrad Codex, the oldest extant complete Hebrew Bible (11th century AD), which has a break after Isaiah 52:12 but not at 53:1.
+11. This reading is supported by the layout of the Leningrad Codex, the oldest extant complete Hebrew Bible (eleventh century AD), which has a break after Isaiah 52:12 but not at 53:1.
 David Noel Freedman, ed., The Leningrad Codex: A Facsimile Edition (Grand Rapids, MI: Eerdmans, 1998), 492–93.
-The Great Isaiah Scroll from the Dead Sea Scrolls has a break after Isaiah 52:12, but has another one before the beginning of Isaiah 53:1.
-Donald W. Parry and Elisha Qimron, eds., The Great Isaiah Scroll (1QIsa a): A New Edition (Leiden: Brill, 1999), 86–89.
+The Great Isaiah Scroll from the Dead Sea Scrolls has a break after Isaiah 52:12, but it has another one before the beginning of Isaiah 53:1.
+Donald W. Parry and Elisha Qimron, eds., The Great Isaiah Scroll (1QIsaa): A New Edition (Leiden: Brill, 1999), 86–89.